top of page

 How to Niche

-Make a big list
+Brainstorm a big list with pen and paper.

 Circle-it, arrow link-it, map-it and get messy